fiebsy/portfolio/working-docs/squircle-component.md

 1. Generating an SVG path for the squircle shape using the superellipse formula
 2. Applying this path as a clip-path to a standard div container
 3. Handling hydration issues by implementing client-side rendering for the complex path styles while falling back to standard border-radius during server rendering
+4. Functioning as a flex container to easily manage content layout

 ## Basic Usage